 Psychological Correlations Between Chronic Consumption of Feline-Related Digital Media and Workplace Productivity: A Longitudinal Study of the "Grumpy Cat Effect" in Remote Workers

-• Sarah J. Meowington University of Internet Culture Author
+• Sarah J. Meowington University of Internet Culture , United States

-• Bambang Pamungkas Suparman Universitas Kucing Asia Author
+• Bambang Pamungkas Suparman Universitas Kucing Asia , Indonesia

 Abstract